Blue Badge Co. Top 5 Accessible National Parks UK

 If you'd like a slightly longer route there is a 4-mile alternative, from Victorian Carriageway towards Woody Bay, offering "some of the finest coastal views in the South West."
 There is a steep hill on this route though so Tramper users must be accompanied by a non-disabled person for safety reasons.

 There are 48 routes across the Lake District National Park which are suitable for people with limited mobility, including wheelchair users, families with pushchairs, and the visually impaired.
-The walks are listed by number as well as marked on an interactive map on the website, which link to details of the route.
+The walks are listed by number as well as being marked on an interactive map on the website, with links to details of the route.